Sutton Coldfield: Sport

 Sutton Coldfield is home to numerous golf clubs and courses, such as Sutton Coldfield Golf Club, Walmley Golf Club, Pype Hayes Golf Course, Aston Wood Golf Club, Moor Hall Golf Club, Little Aston Golf Club and Boldmere Golf Club.
 Nearby is The Belfry, a hotel with a renowned golf complex whose Brabazon course has hosted the Ryder Cup several times.

 A number of local cricket clubs play in the Sutton Coldfield area, such as Walmley, Sutton Coldfield and Four Oak Saints.

 Sutton Coldfield Hockey Club is a field hockey club that competes in the Women's England Hockey League and the Midlands Hockey League.
 In the area is also Beacon Hockey Club (formerly Streetly, and Aldridge and Walsall Hockey Club) and Alliance International Hockey Club.

+Rugby Football is well represented by the Sutton Coldfield club at the Roger Smoldon ground in Walmley and the Spartans RFC near to Bassetts Pole on the A446.

 Sports facilities, including swimming pool and 400m athletics track, are located at Wyndley Leisure Centre, on the edge of Sutton Park.
 This was opened in 1971 by Ethel E. Dunnett.
 The nearby youth centre was opened in September 1968.
 Parts of Rectory Park is leased to Sutton Coldfield Hockey Club, Sutton Coldfield Cricket Club and Sutton Town Football Club.

-In 2022 Sutton Coldfield hosted the Triathlon for the 2022 Commonwealth Games, which took place in Sutton Park.
+In 2022 Sutton Coldfield hosted the Triathlon for the 2022 Commonwealth Games, which took place in Sutton Park at the Boldmere gate.
+A new car park is part of the legacy funding.

 There is a fencing club, Sutton Coldfield Fencing Club.